rajateamlead/sonarcloud-github-action/README.md

-# Scan your code with SonarCloud for Raja
+# Scan your code with SonarCloud for Raja New

 Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 20 programming languages!